wormhole-foundation/wormhole/CONTRIBUTING.md

 - The smart contract needs to be built and audited.
 In some cases, existing contracts can be used, like with EVM-compatible chains.

-- Support for observing the chain needs to be added to guardiand.
+- Support for observing the chain needs to be added to guardians.

 - Web wallet integration needs to be built to actually interact with Wormhole.